romaingallez/ipchange/README.md

 ## Installation

-You can install the IP Change Notifier by cloning the repository and then running:
+You can install using the `go install` command

 ```
-go build -o ipchange
+go install github.com/romaingallez/ipchange@latest
 ```

 This command will build an executable named `ipchange`.

 ## Usage